pocha/commu-sqs/README.md

 Deploy the rails app.
 Start the monitor\_queue as `rake daemon:monitor_queue:start`.
 Do `tail -f logs/*` to see all the logs.
 If the app is deployed on heroku, do `heroku logs -t`.

+For testing purpose, you may simply start the daemon as `ruby libs/daemon/monitor_queue.rb`.
+That way, you would know if the daemon is dying.
+There is a corner case when daemon dies when there are no queues.
+So start daemon once you have deployed the app.

+The server creates queues with prefix **test-** in development & **live-** in production environment. `Message.delete_queues` will delete all your queues.
+This is handy when you are resetting things to scratch in production mode.

 #### Android App

 1. Import `android-app` directory in Android Studio.